Voitheia/red_team_scoring/README.md

 TeamNum (PK), TotalScore, LastCheckJSONID (FK)

-TODO: we should be able to calculate the total score with a sql add/query thing
+TODO: we should be able to calculate the total score dynamically with a sql add/query thing
 - some sorta `SELECT SUM(ScoreAdded) AS TotalScore FROM Check_Instance WHERE BlueTeamNum = TeamNum`

 LastCheckJSONID -> Check_Instance: ID